liamhays/alum/README.md

 their end, and sending these files via XModem causes the object to become corrupted.
-For example, one file that suffers from this is the tool [`FIXIT`](https://www.hpcalc.org/details/2416), by Joe Horn and Mika Heiskanen. **Conn4x suffers from this same issue, including with this particular file.
+For example, one file that suffers from this is the tool [`FIXIT`](https://www.hpcalc.org/details/2416), by Joe Horn and Mika Heiskanen. **Conn4x suffers from this issue as well, including with this particular file.
 It is a limitation of the XModem protocol.
 If you have sensitive files, or cannot get checksums to match, send them via Kermit.**